Or: How Do I Learn More?

 Continuing Education (CE) is formal instruction for those who wish to keep up with changes and innovations in the library field.
-For librarians, continuing education opportunities include courses offered online or traditionally through a library school, training provided by commercial vendors, and workshops sponsored by bibliographic service centers and library associations, as well as independent study.
+For librarians, continuing education opportunities include courses offered online or traditionally through a library school, training provided by commercial vendors, workshops sponsored by bibliographic service centers and library associations, and independent study.

 There’s always something new to learn in libraries.
-Whether you are a new library worker, a mid-career librarian, senior management, support staff, a trustee, or a student employee, the Idaho Commission for Libraries offers an abundance of continuing education resources for your professional development, including:
+Whether you are a new library worker, a mid-career librarian, senior management, support staff, a trustee, or a student employee, the ICfL offers an abundance of continuing education resources for your professional development.

 Online Learning

-• An online learning platform built for libraries with interactive tutorials on a variety of topics.
+- Niche Academy: Online learning platform built for libraries, with interactive tutorials on a variety of topics.

-• The Alternative Basic Library Education Program (ABLE) provides self-paced basic library training for library staff.
+- ABLE and LiFT: Alternative Basic Library Education (ABLE) and Library Foundation Training (LiFT) courses providing self-paced basic training for library staff.

 Financial Support

-• Apply for funds to attend a conference, take library science courses, attend leadership development or group training.
+- CE Grants: Apply for funds to attend a conference, take library science courses, or attend leadership development or group training.

-• Available on a first-come, first-served basis to applicants with a demonstrated need for them.
+- Virtual Conference Kits: Available on a first-come, first-served basis to applicants with a demonstrated need.

 Webinars